 For inquiries, contact the director.
 The director will review the application.
 You will be notified in writing of your acceptance into the program.

-The certificate program, requiring 19 credit hours, must be completed within five years.
+For students beginning the certificate program in Spring 2022 or later, 16 credit hours are required and must be completed within seven years.
 A grade of “B” or higher is required for all courses used toward the certificate.
 Transfer credits will not be accepted.

 EDF 7418: Multilevel Modeling (3 hours)